Panenco/panenco-ui/README.md

 Panenco UI is our own design system that is created to unify the way we create user interfaces.

-It provides you a way for it's customization via Theming and Modes.
+It provides you a way for it's customization via Theming.

 # Principles

 ### Theme

 Theme - is a color pallete used for determination of whole project styling.
 While Panenco UI has it's crosstheme styles, that styles are project dependent.
 Choose or define Theme according to your project's branding colors, etc.

-### Mode (Dark/Light appearence)

-Each theme has two different appearences.
-So interfaces built on top of **Panenco UI** are ready to be used with `Light` or `Dark` modes.

 # Installation and usage